Tornado outbreak of April 2–3, 1982: White Rock–Beaver Dam, Texas/Ashdown, Arkansas

-This intense, long-tracked tornado first destroyed barns, outbuildings, trees, and electrical lines as it struck White Rock.
-Brick-built homes in the area were wrecked as well.
-The tornado tracked to the north of Annona, Avery, and English.
-The tornado then entered Bowie County and destroyed five homes in Beaver Dam.
+This intense, long-tracked, tri state tornado destroyed barns, outbuildings, trees, and electrical lines as it struck White Rock.
+Brick homes in the area were wrecked as well, indicating F3 intensity.
+The tornado then tracked to the north of Annona, Avery, and English.
+Entering Bowie County, it destroyed five homes in Beaver Dam.
 Two minor injuries occurred nearby.
 The tornado then widened to 400 yd as it neared the Red River.
-Upon crossing the river into Oklahoma, it produced a 4 mi swath of damaged trees through McCurtain County.
+Upon crossing the river, it damaged a 4 mi swath of trees across McCurtain County, Oklahoma.
 Some outbuildings were also damaged as the tornado passed through southeastern Oklahoma.
 In Arkansas, the tornado destroyed 17 homes, a paper mill, a granary, and an orchard.
 One of the homes dated to the early nineteenth century.
 One person died and two others were injured near Ashdown before the tornado dissipated.
+The parent storm continued on and later spawned another F3 tornado in Hempstead County, near McNab.